approov/web-quickstart-google-recaptcha-v3-javascript/README.md

       return response.text() // return the token on success })
 }

-// function addRequestHeaders() {...}
 ```

-To fetch an Approov token we need a reCAPTCHA token which is passed as an argument to the fetchHello and fetchShape callbacks.
+To fetch an Approov token we need a reCAPTCHA token which is passed as an argument to the `fetchHello` and `fetchShape` callbacks.

 For example, when the user clicks the `SHAPE` button, the event will be handled by the Google reCAPCTHA script.
 If a reCAPTCHA token is obtained then it will be passed to the callback function, `fetchShape`.
 We need to ensure that the reCAPTCHA token makes it into the `fetchApproovToken` call and we do that by passing it through the intervening functions: `makeApiRequest` and `addRequestHeaders`.